-(Effective June 16, 2010) All early intervention personnel are required to complete the training Journey Level II" within every three years during their employment with AEIS.
-(Early Intervention Personnel are defined as direct service providers, therapists, early intervention administrators, service coordinators, contract staff and vendors providing one of the 17 deliverable services, and Interpreters who interpret a language for a provider to provide a service for a family.)
+All early intervention personnel are required to complete the Journey II training within every three years during their employment with AEIS.
+(Early Intervention Personnel are defined as direct service providers, therapists, early intervention administrators, service coordinators, contract staff and vendors providing one of the 17 deliverable services.
+Foreign Language Interpreters are not required to attend the Journey II training.
 The required 3-year timeline does not restart in the event of transfer to a different program.
 Early intervention personnel are required to take Journey II every three years.